-- Digitized images may be sent electronically via email, the file-transfer service Hightail.com, or on disc by mail (see address below).
+- Digitized images may be sent electronically via email, the file-transfer service Hightail.com or DropBox.
 Images must be high resolution (300 dpi or greater) and permissions and photo credits/sources must be included.

 - Manuscripts for feature articles should be 1,200-3,000 words in length.
 Short articles from 500-1,500 words are especially welcome and often have better chances of being published sooner.
 Queries for article ideas are welcome at firstname.lastname@example.org.

 - UNSOLICITED MATERIALS WILL NOT BE RETURNED.
 If an article is accepted for publication, we will request originals at that time.

 - A brief biographical statement about the author (one or two sentences) is also appreciated, as well as all contact information.